 - What is your competition talking about?
 Does that seem relevant to your audience?

-- Now look to the Internet.
+- Look to the Internet.
 Research keywords and phrases that your audience would type in if they were looking for your product or service.

 The more time you spend researching, the better you’ll understand exactly what potential readers are looking for and how you can best meet their needs.